-Slow Cooker Frittata with Artichoke Hearts, Roasted Red Pepper, and Feta is delicious and easy for a low-carb breakfast and if you haven’t cooked eggs in the slow cooker you may be pleasantly surprised!
-Use Slow Cooker Recipes to find more recipes like this one.
+This Slow Cooker Breakfast Casserole with Artichokes also has red pepper and Feta and it’s delicious and easy for a low-carb breakfast!
+And if you haven’t cooked eggs in the slow cooker you may be pleasantly surprised.

 I admit I was a little skeptical the first time I tried cooking eggs in the slow cooker.
 But that experiment was such a success, and it taught me two things about slow-cooked eggs.